TheBoardRoom/surfingkeys-cfg/README.md

 # surfingkeys-cfg

-A simple config file for surfingkeys, mostly to incorporate new search engines and mnemonic shorcuts to usefull tools.
+A simple config file for surfingkeys, mostly to incorporate new search engines and mnemonic shorcuts to the most used tools.